muhashi/muhashi.github.io/src/content/_index.md

 - I graduated from UNSW in 2023 with a Computer Science degree and a major in AI

-- My strongest interest is in web developement, specifically developing React.js/Node.js webapps, and I'm also a little wee bit into web cybersecurity
+- My strongest interest is in web development, specifically developing React.js/Node.js webapps, and I'm also a little wee bit into web cybersecurity